 TREACE ALERT: Bragar Eagel & Squire, P.C. is Investigating Treace Medical Concepts, Inc. on Behalf of Treace Stockholders and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Dec.
-30, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Treace Medical Concepts, Inc. (“Treace” or the “Company”) (NASDAQ: TMCI) on behalf of Treace stockholders.
+NEW YORK, Dec.
+30, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Treace Medical Concepts, Inc. ("Treace" or the "Company") TMCI on behalf of Treace stockholders.
 Our investigation concerns whether Treace has violated the federal securities laws and/or engaged in other unlawful business practices.

 Click here to participate in the action.